 years, and there is a limit of two consecutive terms for each position.

-- District Elections.
-City Councilmembers are elected "by district," beginning in 2016 and phased-in completely by 2018.
+District Elections.
+City Councilmembers will be elected "by district," beginning in 2016 and phased-in completely by 2018.
 Each Councilmember will represent one of four geographic districts The Mayor will continue to serve the community at-large.

-- Mandatory Run-Off.
-Effective in 2014, the election process for the Mayor, the City Attorney, and City Councilmembers requires a November "run-off" election for each office, regardless of whether one candidate receives greater than 50% of the vote in the general election, or if there are only two candidates that qualify to run for the seat.
+Mandatory Run-Off.
+Effective in 2014, the election process for the Mayor, the City Attorney, and City Councilmembers requires a November "run-off" election for each office, regardless of whether one candidate receives greater than 50% of the vote in the general election.
+If only two candidates qualify to run for the seat, no election will be held for that seat in June, and the two candidates will be on the ballot in November.
 In November, the candidate with the highest number of votes is elected.

 YOUR VOTE COUNTS!
 Register to Vote

 The deadline to register to vote in any election is 15 days prior to the election.
-Registration forms are available in the Office of the City Clerk, at all Chula Vista Public Library branches, as well as on Registar of Voters' website.
+Registration forms are available in the Office of the City Clerk, at all Chula Vista Public Library branches, as well as on the Registrar of Voters' website.

 Voter information, including polling locations, and frequently asked questions can be found on the Registrar of Voters' website.

 Remember, you must re-register if you have moved or changed your name.

 Chula Vista Fine Assessment and Wavier Policy for Late Filings of Campaign Statements